 In addition, you can manage cookies by using features and functions available on most Internet browsers, for example by deleting or disabling cookies.
 Please note that disabling cookies may prevent you from using specific features on our websites and other websites.

 Do Not Call.
-Federal “Do Not Call” laws allow you to place your phone number on the National Do Not Call List to prevent telemarketing calls to your phone number.
+Federal “Do Not Call” allow you to place your phone number on the National Do Not Call List to prevent telemarketing calls to your phone number.
 Certain states have similar laws and maintain their own lists.
 Frontier also maintains an internal Do Not Call List.
-You may view our Do Not Call Policy in its entirety online.
+You may view our Do Not Call Policy in its entirety.

 Marketing E-Mails.
 To opt out of receiving marketing emails from Frontier, please email us at email@example.com.